-When I was 12, my parents bought a bakery from our Preacher’s wife.
-I worked in that bakery every summer from age 12 till I married. (at age 19!)
-I hated it, quite frankly.
-But it definitely gave me experience in baking. 🙂 I soon realized that I enjoyed making pies more than most other things, so I was the pie-maker for the last 3-4 summers that I worked there.
+When I was 12, my parents bought a bakery from our Pastor’s wife.
+I worked in that bakery every summer from age 12 till I married. (at age 19) I hated it, quite frankly.
+But it definitely gave me experience in baking. 🙂 I soon realized that I enjoyed making pies more than most other things in the bakery, so I was the pie-maker for the last 3-4 summers that I worked there.
 We made anywhere from 20-40 pies a week, depending on the market.
+Which means, I baked hundreds of pies as a teenager!
+Plus hundreds more as an adult.

 First you peel the apples.
-Core them, slice or dice, as you desire.
-Put them in a big kettle – with enough room to do some serious stirring.
+Core them, then slice them into bitesized pieces.
+Put them in a big kettle – with enough room to do some vigorous stirring.
 This filling can splatter!
 Add sugar, cinnamon, lemon juice, and water.
-Simmer for 5-10 min, depending on how soft you like your apples.
+Simmer for 10 minutes or so, depending on how soft you like your apples.

 When the Clear-jell is all mixed in, and the filling has returned to a boil, (bubbling) remove from heat and cool.